wyatt727/LSPosedKit/Docs/Development/Service-Bus-Implementation.md

 object FeatureManager {

     private val serviceRegistry = ServiceRegistry()
+    private val serviceDescriptors = ConcurrentHashMap<Class<*>, ServiceDescriptor>()
     private val features = ConcurrentHashMap<String, Boolean>()
     private val extensionPoints = ConcurrentHashMap<String, MutableList<Class<*>>>()
+    private val hotReloadState = HotReloadState()
+    private val serviceScope = CoroutineScope(Dispatchers.Default)

     /**
-     * Registers a service implementation.
+     * Registers a service implementation with version and dependencies.
      * @param serviceClass The service interface class
      * @param implementation The service implementation
+     * @param version The service version string
+     * @param dependencies List of service classes this service depends on
+     * @param moduleId The ID of the module providing the service (optional)
-     * @throws IllegalArgumentException if the implementation doesn't implement the service interface */
+     * @throws IllegalArgumentException if the implementation doesn't implement the service interface or if dependencies are not met
+     */
     @JvmStatic
-    fun <T : Any> register(serviceClass: KClass<T>, implementation: T) {
+    fun <T : Any> registerService(
-        register(serviceClass.java, implementation)
+        serviceClass: KClass<T>,
+        implementation: T,
+        version: String,
+        dependencies: List<KClass<*>> = emptyList(),
+        moduleId: String? = null
+    ) {
+        registerService(serviceClass.java, implementation, version, dependencies.map { it.java }, moduleId)
     }

     /**
-     * Registers a service implementation using Java class.
+     * Registers a service implementation with version and dependencies using Java class.
      * @param serviceClass The service interface class
      * @param implementation The service implementation
+     * @param version The service version string
+     * @param dependencies List of service classes this service depends on
+     * @param moduleId The ID of the module providing the service (optional)
-     * @throws IllegalArgumentException if the implementation doesn't implement the service interface */
+     * @throws IllegalArgumentException if the implementation doesn't implement the service interface or if dependencies are not met
+     */
     @JvmStatic
-    fun <T : Any> register(serviceClass: Class<T>, implementation: T) {
+    fun <T : Any> registerService(
+        serviceClass: Class<T>,
+        implementation: T,
+        version: String,
+        dependencies: List<Class<*>> = emptyList(),
+        moduleId: String? = null
+    ) {
         if (!serviceClass.isAssignableFrom(implementation.javaClass)) {
             throw IllegalArgumentException(
                 "Implementation ${implementation.javaClass.name} does not implement ${serviceClass.name}"
             )
         }

+        // Validate dependencies
+        for (depClass in dependencies) {
+            if (serviceRegistry.get(depClass) == null) {
+                throw IllegalArgumentException(
+                    "Dependency ${depClass.name} for service ${serviceClass.name} is not registered."
+                )
+            }
+            // TODO: Add version check for dependencies if versions are also registered for them }

+        val descriptor = ServiceDescriptor(serviceClass, version, dependencies, moduleId, implementation is Releasable, implementation is ReloadAware) serviceDescriptors[serviceClass] = descriptor
         serviceRegistry.register(serviceClass, implementation)

-        // Log successful registration
-        android.util.Log.d("FeatureManager", "Registered service: ${serviceClass.name}")
+        android.util.Log.d("FeatureManager", "Registered service: ${serviceClass.name} v$version, Module: $moduleId")
     }

     /**
-     * Gets a service implementation.
+     * Unregisters a service implementation and cleans up its resources.
-     * @param serviceClass The service interface class
+     * @param serviceClass The service interface class to unregister */
-     * @return The service implementation or null if not found */
     @JvmStatic
-    fun <T : Any> get(serviceClass: KClass<T>): T? {
+    fun unregisterService(serviceClass: KClass<*>) {
-        return get(serviceClass.java)
+        unregisterService(serviceClass.java)
     }

     /**
-     * Gets a service implementation using Java class.
+     * Unregisters a service implementation and cleans up its resources using Java class.
-     * @param serviceClass The service interface class
+     * @param serviceClass The service interface class to unregister */
-     * @return The service implementation or null if not found */
     @JvmStatic
+    fun unregisterService(serviceClass: Class<*>) {
+        val implementation = serviceRegistry.get(serviceClass)

+        if (implementation is ReloadAware) {
+            implementation.onBeforeReload() // Or a more generic onBeforeUnregister() }

+        if (implementation is Releasable) {
+            try {
+                implementation.release()
+                android.util.Log.d("FeatureManager", "Released resources for service: ${serviceClass.name}")
+            } catch (e: Exception) {
+                android.util.Log.e("FeatureManager", "Error releasing resources for ${serviceClass.name}", e) }
+        }

+        serviceRegistry.remove(serviceClass)
+        serviceDescriptors.remove(serviceClass)
+        android.util.Log.d("FeatureManager", "Unregistered service: ${serviceClass.name}")

+        if (implementation is ReloadAware) {
+            implementation.onAfterReload() // Or a more generic onAfterUnregister() }
+    }

+    /**
+     * Gets a service implementation.
+Returns null if the service is not found or if hot-reload is in progress for that service.
+     */
+    @JvmStatic
     fun <T : Any> get(serviceClass: Class<T>): T? {
+        if (hotReloadState.isReloading(serviceRegistry.getModuleIdForService(serviceClass))) { // Check hot-reload state
+            android.util.Log.w("FeatureManager", "Access to service ${serviceClass.name} denied during hot-reload.") return null // Or queue the request
+        }
         return serviceRegistry.get(serviceClass)
     }

     /**
      * Gets all registered services.
-     * @return A map of service class to implementation */
+     */
     @VisibleForTesting
     internal fun getAllServices(): Map<Class<*>, Any> {
         return serviceRegistry.getAll()
     }

     /**
+     * Gets the descriptor for a registered service.
+     * @param serviceClass The service interface class
+     * @return The ServiceDescriptor or null if not found */
+    @JvmStatic
+    fun getServiceDescriptor(serviceClass: KClass<*>): ServiceDescriptor? {
+        return getServiceDescriptor(serviceClass.java)
+    }

+    /**
+     * Gets the descriptor for a registered service using Java class.
+     * @param serviceClass The service interface class
+     * @return The ServiceDescriptor or null if not found */
+    @JvmStatic
+    fun getServiceDescriptor(serviceClass: Class<*>): ServiceDescriptor? {
+        return serviceDescriptors[serviceClass]
+    }

+    /**
      * Declares a feature as available.
-     * @param featureId The feature identifier
      */
     @JvmStatic
     fun declareFeature(featureId: String) {